Mahbub Jamal Zahedi

 Mahbub Jamal Zahedi also known as M J Zahedi (21 June 1929 – 7 December 2008) was a veteran journalist and philatelist from Pakistan.

 During a career of nearly fifty years he served as editor of the Khaleej Times, Dubai, UAE as well the news editor and senior assistant editor of Dawn, Karachi, Pakistan.

 Early and personal life

 Mahbub Jamal Zahedi was born in Dhaka in 1929.
-He was the son of Mizanur Rahman, the census commissioner in former East Pakistan.
+He was the son of Mizanur Rahman, a civil servant.
 Zahedi studied English Literature at the University of Dhaka.
 He was married to Qamarunissa Begum, and had two daughters, Jamila and Selina, and a son, Dilawar.
 In 2003, Zahedi suffered a stroke that rendered him paralysed and bedridden.

 Career

 Mahbub Jamal Zahedi had a journalistic career that spanned nearly five decades.
 He served in several newspapers in the then East Pakistan and West Pakistan in key positions, as well as going on assignments to Lagos, Nigeria; Sydney and Melbourne, Australia and Beijing, China.
 Due to his left-wing views, he was jailed on several occasions.
 He was also the founder and editor of the popular Bangladeshi periodical The Agatya, in then East Pakistan.